Heads-up: This is the syntax for writing comments in Python.

 (you can add additional cells under this cell to practice your slicing skills)

-(or increment) parameter allows the slice to "skip over" consecutive elements of the string.
-After indexing the first element (with idx1
+The stride (or increment) parameter allows the slice to "skip over" consecutive elements of the string.
+After indexing the first element (with idx1), the next index will be selected by incrementing (or decrementing!) the current index with stride, and so on.

 It's best to learn by example, as always: